NorskRegnesentral/shapr/cran-comments.md

-# shapr 1.0.1
+# shapr 1.0.1 (Major release)

 * Complete rewrite of the package compared to the previous CRAN release.
 We moved from two main user functions `shapr()` and `explain()` to a single function `explain()` that includes both.
 Thus, this change breaks essentially all existing code that uses the previous version of the package.
 * A comprehensive list of changes and new functionality can be found in the NEWS.md file.
-* We deem the package fully mature at this stage, and therefore release it as a 1.0.0 version.
+* We deem the package fully mature at this stage, and therefore release it as a stable, major version.

 ## Test environments

-The majority of our tests rely uses snapshots.
-These tests are run locally and with GHA.
+The majority of our tests rely uses snapshots to check results reproducibility.
+These tests are run locally and remotely with GHA (see below) without errors.
 The win-builder and R-hub tests are run without snapshots tests (to replicate CRAN testing)

-* GitHub Actions (ubuntu-latest), R-version: devel, release, oldrel-1, oldrel-2
+* GHA (ubuntu-latest), R-version: devel, release, oldrel-1, oldrel-2
-* GitHub Actions (windows-latest), R-version: release
+* GHA (windows-latest), R-version: release
-* GitHub Actions (macOS-latest), R-version: release
+* GHA (macOS-latest), R-version: release
 * win-builder, R-versions: devel, release, oldrelease
 * R-hub (ubuntu-latest): R-version: devel
 * R-hub (macos-13): R-version: devel